Intermittent decoherence blockade in a chiral ring environment: Introduction

-One among the most striking phenomena achieved through complex environments engineering is the possibility to inhibit spontaneous emission and dechoerence under certain geometric conditions, i.e. the stabilization of quantum superposition states in the presence of dissipation.
-Such a decoherence/decay blockade stems from the appearance of dressed light-atom states, commonly known as dark states, or else bound states in the continuum, that do not decay despite the dissipative environment.
+One among the most striking phenomena achieved through complex environments engineering is the possibility to inhibit spontaneous emission and dechoerence under certain geometric conditions, i.e. the stabilization of quantum superposition states in the presence of dissipation or other forms of decay channels or dephasing.
+This goal is of major relevance in different contexts ranging from quantum computation, where limiting effects of decoherence \cite{Qcompreview} and decoherence-free-space have been broadly studied \cite{DFS_comp,DFS_comp2}, to quantum biology \cite{r31c,r31d,r31e} and quantum chemistry \cite{r31f,r31g}, where pure dephasing and non-radiative channels are the main sources that destroy electronic coherence in molecular dynamics.
+Such a decoherence/decay blockade stems from the appearance of dressed light-matter states, commonly known as dark states, or else bound states in the continuum, that do not decay despite the dissipative environment.
 The existence of dark states and their ability to prevent quantum decay via destructive interference among different decay channels has been known since long time and studied in several areas of physics \cite{r32,r33,r34,r35,r36,r37,r38,r39,r40,r41,r41b,r42,r43,r44,r45,r46,r47,r48,r49,r50a}, along with the related concept of decoherence-free subspaces \cite{r50}, i.e. regions in Hilbert space which are not affected by decoherence.
 A fully open question is whether spontaneous emission and decoherence can be inhibited, at least transiently or intermittently, in the absence of any decoherence-free subspace, or even though the atom-light system does not show any dark state.
-In this Letter we show rather surprisingly that, harnessing the idea of delayed coherent quantum feedback, a point-like atom emitting in a chiral ring photonic waveguide, sustaining slow and fast counter-propagating photonic modes, undergoes intermittent decoherence suppression on a fast time scale, displaying an exotic staircase decay dynamics.
+In this work we show rather surprisingly that, harnessing the idea of delayed coherent quantum feedback in a reservoir with effective discrete and continuous mode structure, a point-like atom emitting in a chiral ring photonic waveguide, sustaining slow and fast counter-propagating photonic modes, undergoes intermittent decoherence suppression on a fast time scale, displaying an exotic staircase decay dynamics.
 Such an effect, that we refer to as \textit{intermittent decoherence blockade}, arises from periodic destructive interference between light emitted in the present, both in fast and slow photonic modes, and light emitted in the past in the fast photonic modes.
+Due to the different group velocities of counter-propagating chiral modes in the ring, two different time scales are involved in the decay dynamics, which are determined by the energy level spacing in the slow and fast bands of the ring waveguide.
+On the fast time scale, which is of major interest in our work, the atom turns out to be effectively coupled with both a continuous set of modes (the modes of the slow ring band) into which irreversible decay and decoherence occur, and a discrete set of modes (the modes of the fast ring band), which provide delayed feedback and re-coherence in the atom and are thus ultimately responsible for the intermittent decoherence blockade predicted in our work.
+Clearly, on the long time scale, determined by the energy spacing between the levels in the band with the slow group velocity, the full discrete nature of the reservoir will lead to a fully coherent and unitary dynamics, and the system will almost surely return to its initial state according to the quantum recurrence theorem \cite{recur}.